Konstantinos Mitsotakis: Catharsis (1989–1990)

 Four Greek politicians (L-R: Leonidas Kyrkos, Charilaos Florakis, Mitsotakis, Konstantinos Stephanopoulos) discuss a time after the Papandreou indictment for the Koskotas scandal.
 Papandreou called them the "gang of four."

 In the June 1989 election, Mitsotakis defeated Papandreou, owing much to the Koskotas scandal.
 However, no single political party formed a government on its own, a consequence of Papandreou's electoral law change just before the elections that was intended to prevent the opposition from coming to power.
 The political gridlock led to an unexpected collaboration between conservative New Democracy and leftist parties under Synaspismos, led by Charilaos Florakis, to form a government with a limited mandate to carry out the investigations into PASOK's scandals that became known as "catharsis."
-This collaboration was extraordinary for Greek society since they were on opposite sides in the Greek civil war (1946–1949) and signaled the end of military interference in politics.
+This collaboration was extraordinary for Greek society since they were on opposite sides in the Greek Civil War (1946–1949) and signaled the end of military interference in politics.
 The decision by Mitsotakis and Florakis carried additional responsibility because if charges weren't filed against Papandreou during this term, future prosecutions would be impossible according to the constitution.
+In 1989, the coalition government between Nea Dimokratia and the Coalition of Left and Progress (Synaspismos), in which the KKE was for a period the major force, suggested a law that was passed unanimously by the Greek Parliament, formally recognizing the 1946–1949 war as a civil war and not merely as a Communist insurgency (Συμμοριτοπόλεμος Symmoritopolemos) (Ν. 1863/89 (ΦΕΚ 204Α΄)).
+Under the terms of this law, the war of 1946–1949 was recognized as a Greek Civil War between the National Army and the Democratic Army of Greece, for the first time in Greek postwar history.
+Under the aforementioned law, the term "Communist bandits" (Κομμουνιστοσυμμορίτες Kommounistosymmorites, ΚΣ), wherever it had occurred in Greek law, was replaced by the term "Fighters of the DSE".